emberjs/website/source/blog/2018-05-25-the-emberjs-times-issue-48.md

 ## [Shiny new ember-cli-addon-docs ✨](https://github.com/ember-learn/ember-cli-addon-docs)

-It’s becoming harder to have an excuse to not document your software libraries as the `ember-cli-addon-docs` are getting easier to use day-by-day.
+The `ember-cli-addon-docs` are getting easier to use day-by-day, so there's no excuse to leave your software libraries undocumented anymore...

 A real-world example of its usage is the `ember-decorators` documentation: <a href='http://ember-decorators.github.io/ember-decorators/latest/docs' target='_blank'>ember-decorators</a>, which was recently revamped by leveraging the add-on.
 Have a go at it and inspire yourself 👩‍🎨 to your own documentation!